-The Equality, Diversity and Inclusion (ED) Forum is chaired by the Assistant Provost (EDI), Professor Stephen Curry.
+The Equality, Diversity and Inclusion (EDI) Forum is chaired by the Assistant Provost (EDI), Professor Stephen Curry.
 With members drawn from across the College community – staff and students – the Forum serves as a listening post to capture and discuss all manner of EDI issues.

 The Forum works alongside the College’s Equality, Diversity and Inclusion Strategy Group, working on proposals for action that can be presented to the Strategy Group.

 The Forum meets three times a year.
 If there are matters that would like us to discuss, please feel free to contact the Chair or any member of the Forum (listed below).
 We will regularly update this page with meeting dates and minutes and endeavour, through various routes, to keep people abreast of the various strands of work at Imperial.

 - David Ashton, Academic Registrar, Registry